Nicky O'Daniel

 Nicky O'Daniel was an American actress on stage and screen.
-In Caldonia (film) she portrays the title character, a possessive girlfriend who convinces her man not to go to Hollywood for a film production but to stay New York City.
-She was one of the performers featured in the 1945 film It Happened in Harlem.
+In the short film Caldonia she portrays the title character, a possessive girlfriend who convinces her man not to go to Hollywood for a film production but to stay New York City.
+She was one of the performers featured in the 1945 short film It Happened in Harlem.
 A soundie titled The Pollard Jump (1946) includes her dancing.